Download and process public domain works from the Project Gutenberg collection. Includes

 Yes!
 The package respects these rules and complies to the best of our ability.
 Namely:

-• Project Gutenberg allows wget to harvest Project Gutenberg using this list of links.
+- Project Gutenberg allows harvesting with automated software using this list of links.
 The gutenbergr package visits that page once to find the recommended mirror for the user’s location.

 Still, this package is not the right way to download the entire Project Gutenberg corpus (or all from a particular language).
-For that, follow their recommendation to use wget or set up a mirror.
+For that, follow their recommendation to set up a mirror.
 This package is recommended for downloading a single work, or works for a particular author or topic.
+See their Terms of Service for details.

 Code of Conduct